 The Treasurer shall be responsible for the deposit, recording, accounting, disbursement and safekeeping of all funds for the corporation.
-The Treasurer is authorized to disburse funds for all ordinary expenses such as printing, supplies, event expenses and other expenses up to the amount of $500.00 for a single disbursement.
+The Treasurer is authorized to disburse funds for all ordinary expenses such as printing, supplies, event expenses and other non ordinary expenses up to the amount of $200.00 for a single disbursement.
 The Treasurer will present a year-to-date financial report at each monthly officers meeting and to general meeting attendees.
 He will be responsible for membership directories, membership cards, and collection of dues.

 Members-At-Large shall be elected during yearly elections to assist the officers.
-They will be responsible for monthly event planning and presentation of a proposed monthly calendar of events at each general meeting.
-Members-At-Large are also our main liaison with the public, charities and are in charge of all advertising.
-The members-at-large shall maintain a current directory of all members.
 Six members-at-large can be currently in office at any time, though a total of six is not required.
 Members-at-large have full voting rights on the board of officers.
-The position of Web-Master is considered as a member- at-large position.
+The position of Web-Master is considered as a member at-large position.
 Duties of the members-at-large are listed below and will be divided between the different members-at-large as The Board of Directors see fit to divide them as long as all duties are covered.
 These duties are:Activities Consultation - Calendar of event Web Master - Maintenance of Bears of the West and Phurfest Websites Communications - Event(s) reminders to members through e-mail regarding the events and email reminders several times prior to the event Inventory Support - Manage event needs and coordinate these needs to be met.

 4.7 Election of Officers and Assumption of Office

 Nominations for office will be accepted between May 1st and May 25th of each year.
 Nominations are "self" nominations and may be made in person at a meeting, or by proxy submitted in writing to the President and Secretary no later than noon on the 25th.
 "Self" nominations will be placed on the ballot and no second is required to be accepted.
-On the 26th of May, any offices which have two or more active members running for them will be closed to nominations.
-Any offices that have no active members running for them on May 26th will be closed to nominations and appointed by the newly elected President after July 1st.
-A rebuttal period will be available from May 26th through noon on May 31st for any offices for which there is only 1 nominated active member running.
-This information will be broadcast to members via email, website.
-Other members will have the opportunity to respond with further nominations until the May 31st deadline.
+On the 26th of May, any offices that have two or more active members running for them will be closed to nominations.
+Any offices that have no active members running for on May 26th will be closed to nominations and appointed by the newly elected President after July 1st.
 After that time, any offices still running unopposed will remain unopposed at the election time.
-Members attending the June general meeting will vote for officers at the Meeting during the Old Business section of the regular meeting.
-During Old Business prior to the vote, each self nominated candidate will have a maximum 5 minutes to present their qualifications and answer any memberŐs questions.
-Members not attending the meeting may vote by proxy submitted in writing to the President or Secretary no later than noon of the day before the June meeting.
+Members attending the June general meeting will vote for officers at the meeting during the Old Business section of the regular meeting.
+During Old Business prior to the vote, each self-nominated candidate will have a maximum 5 minutes to present their qualifications and answer any member's questions.
+Members not attending the meeting may vote by email submitted in writing to the Secretary no later than noon of the day before the June meeting.
 A simple majority of those voting as described will be sufficient to elect.
-Results of the election will be announced as soon as known.
+Results of the election will be announced at the General Meeting.
 New officers will assume office on July 1.
 A member in good standing may run and be elected for the same office without limit.
 A motion to elect automatically all unopposed candidates without a ballot may be made at the June election.
-In the event of a tie vote, the members present at the election meeting will vote again to break the tie.
-In the case of a second tie, nominees will be allowed to speak again, if desired, and another vote taken.
-In the event this last vote is still a tie, the current club officers will meet privately, break the tie and announce the winner by the end of the meeting.
+In the event of a tie vote, the President will vote to break the tie.

 4.8 Handling of Vacant Officers

 If any office shall become vacant for any reason, including resignation or removal, the President may appoint a member to assume the office for the balance of the term of office.
-The appointee will be announced at the next regular business meeting.
+The appointee will be announced via email.
 If the office of President becomes vacant, the Vice President shall immediately assume the office of President for the balance of the term of office.
-In the case of vacancy in the offices of both the President and Vice President, immediate succession to Acting President shall be the Secretary, Treasurer and Members-At-Large, in that order.
+In the case of vacancy in the offices of both the President and Vice President, immediate succession to acting President shall be the Secretary, Treasurer and Members-At-Large, in that order.
 Nomination and election of both a new President and Vice President shall be held at the next regular business meeting.
-In the interim, the Acting President shall assume all duties of President in addition to the duties of their existing office.
+In the interim, the acting President shall assume all duties of President in addition to the duties of their existing office.